Parts needed CM5 assembled

 It is important to note here that silkscreen on the IO board labels pin 9 as the SYNC_OUT (as it was on the CM4 IO board), but this is incorrect: the SYNC_OUT pin is actually pin 6 (top row, third from the left, on the J2 14-pin jumper set).
 The VCC pin on the GPS accepts between 3.3V and 5V, so it could alternatively be connected to a 3.3V pin.

-See this document for how to install and set up the OS.
+The setup guide explains how to install and configure the necessary software.
 The initial speed of the serial port is 38400.
-After that, you can proceed with the quickstart guide.

 Updated: